vanHeemstraSystems/template-default-repository/.augment/workflow_guide.md

 | Type | type: | type:bug, type:feature, type:chore |

 *Use emojis in titles for quick scan: 🧠, 🐛, 🚀, 📌, etc.*

+## 📌 Decision Logs

+Capture important architectural decisions as type:decision issues.

+- Title format: 📌 Decision: Move to Mastra
+- Rationale and trade-offs should be added in comments